|

 and blitz a ton.
 Does he have the guys?
 Well, Romo was released and Eric Barton left in

 free agency, so there goes two guys who would have helped out.
-Its up to Travian
+It’s up to Travian

 Smith, Napoleon Harris, Danny Clark, and DeLawrence Grant, none of whom particularly amaze